juangallostra/AltitudeEstimation/README.md

 ## Usage

+My current workflow to use this code, which is not as elegant as it could be is:

+1. Capture the terminal printed values into a log file:

+`$ python main.py > log.txt`

+2. Wait a bit until the calibration is done and then perform the test.
+When done, force quit the program with `Ctr+C`

+3. Open the logfile and remove the calibration rows (until the last column readings are `0.something`)

+4. Run `plot_log.py` to get the plot of the data:

+`$ python plot_log.py`

 ## Results

 This first results are from a test in which the board was lifted with the hand the whole length of the cable that connects it to the computer while being rotated 90 degress around the y-axis, then lowered to half the length of the cable while recovering its original orientation and finally lowered again to the ground.